cjgdev/midi-markdown/devices/README_HELIX_FAMILY.md

 ## License

-These device profiles are provided as part of the MML project.
+These device profiles are provided as part of the MMD project.
 See main project LICENSE for details.

 ---